The Critical Moment: Contents

 According to Li, on 21 May 1989, two days after the decision to impose martial law in Beijing, Wen Jiabao had refused to authorise Zhao's telegram asking Wan Li to call an emergency session of the National People's Congress over the legality of imposing martial law.
 Student leaders had demanded the removal of the premier and retraction of martial law.
 Li said: "Wen Jiabao has done the right thing by refusing to send out the telegram approved by Zhao Ziyang."
 He said that both he and Hu Jintao approved using force against the students.

 Li explicitly asserts that Deng Xiaoping personally took all the big decisions, including ordering the People's Liberation Army to crack down on Tiananmen Square on 4 June 1989; the decision to impose martial law was taken at a meeting with five Politburo Standing Committee members and president Yang Shangkun at Deng's home on 17 May, when it was also decided to replace Zhao Ziyang with Jiang Zemin as General Secretary of the Chinese Communist Party.

+He also asserts that during the crackdown, troops were attacked by armed rioters and were "forced to return fire in self-defense".

 In closing, Li writes that "leading cadres of all levels could learn the lesson from history and try their best to avoid similar incidents from taking place, or they should do their best to contain [civil unrest] to the smallest scale so that they would not affect the work [of the Communist Party] adversely".